 In general, ACLs that allow for more fish to be landed can result in increased positive economic and social effects if harvest increases without notable effects on the stock of a species.
 The ACL does not directly impact the fishery for a species unless harvest changes, fishing behavior changes, or the ACL is exceeded, thereby potentially triggering AMs such as harvest closures or other restrictive measures.
-The revised total ACLs for Atlantic king mackerel in Alternative 2 through Alternative 4 are all higher than the observed landings in recent years.
-As a result, no direct economic effects are anticipated from Alternative 2 through Alternative 4 in the shortterm.
-A larger buffer between the ACL and observed landings would allow for higher potential landings and reduce the likelihood of restrictive AMs being triggered that would lead to shortterm negative economic effects.
-Thus, under this notion, from a short-term economic perspective.
-Alternative 2 would have the have the highest potential net economic benefits, followed by Preferred Alternative 3, Alternative 4, and Alternative 1 (No Action).
+The revised total ACLs for Atlantic king mackerel in Alternative 2 through Alternative 5 are all higher than the observed landings in recent years.
+As a result, no direct economic effects are anticipated from Alternative 2 through Alternative 5 in the shortterm.
+A larger gap between the ACL and observed landings would allow for higher potential landings and reduce the likelihood of restrictive AMs being triggered that would lead to short-term negative economic effects.
+Thus, under this notion, from a short-term economic perspective, Alternative 2 would have the have the highest potential net economic benefits, followed by Preferred Alternative 3, Alternative 4, Alternative 5 and Alternative 1 (No Action).
 Higher ACLs may provide opportunity for commercial and recreational fishermen to expand their harvest providing social benefits associated with increased income to fishing businesses within the community and higher trip satisfaction.
-Among the action alternatives, Alternative 2 would be the most beneficial for fishermen, followed by Preferred Alternative 3, and Alternative 4.
+Among the action alternatives, Alternative 2 would be the most beneficial for fishermen, followed by Preferred Alternative 3, Alternative 4 and Alternative 5.